webplatform/docs/tutorials/css_transitions/index.md

 widest support you should apply all of them.

 The '''transition''' property specifies which properties to animate,
-'''all''' in this case, and how long the animation takes to execute.
+'''all''' in this case, and the half second the animation takes to execute.
 It is shorthand for these separate properties:

  transition-property : all;
  transition-duration : 0.5s;